Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/snake_game/readme.md

 - MPLAB Harmony 3 Launcher Plugin v3.6.2
  - [MPLAB X IDE v5.45](https://www.microchip.com/mplab/mplab-x-ide)
  - [MPLAB XC32 Compiler v2.41](https://www.microchip.com/mplab/compilers)

+<span style="color:blue"> *Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
+If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with.* </span>

 ## Setup:
 - Mount SSD1963 LCD Controller Graphics Card on the Graphics connector(J601) of Curiosity PIC32MZ EF 2.0 Development Board